wagtail/wagtail/docs/advanced_topics/api/v2/configuration.rst

 -------------------

 Next, it's time to configure which content will be exposed on the API.
-Each content type (such has pages, images and documents) have their own endpoint.
+Each content type (such as pages, images and documents) has its own endpoint.
-Endpoints are combined by a router which joins the endpoints together and provides the url configuration you can hook into the rest of your project.
+Endpoints are combined by a router, which provides the url configuration you can hook into the rest of your project.

 Wagtail provides three endpoint classes you can use: